jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 The sub-object __A__ has a *line*, making it a reference, connecting to the object __B__, residing outside the __Parent__ object.

-The direction of a line tends to point *outwards*.
+A line like that tends to point *outwards*.

 Reference to Parent
 -------------------